-The CARB 2005 Air Quality Land Use Handbook: A Community Health Perspective identifies land uses associated with odor complaints which include: sewage treatment plants, landfills, recycling facilities, waste transfer stations, petroleum refineries, biomass operations, auto body shops, coating operations, fiberglass manufacturing, foundries, rendering plants, and livestock operations.36 The CEQA GHG Emissions Thresholds would provide guidance during CEQA review and do not propose development or changes to land use and zoning.
+The CARB 2005 Air Quality Land Use Handbook: A Community Health Perspective identifies land uses associated with odor complaints which include: sewage treatment plants, landfills, recycling facilities, waste transfer stations, petroleum refineries, biomass operations, auto body shops, coating operations, fiberglass manufacturing, foundries, rendering plants, and livestock operations.35 The CEQA GHG Emissions Thresholds would provide guidance during CEQA review and do not propose development or changes to land use and zoning.
 Thus, implementation of the CEQA GHG Emissions Thresholds would not have construction or operational impacts related to odors.
 The CAP includes Measure CS-2 that seeks to increase carbon sequestration by increasing the application of compost on appropriate lands, such as natural areas and parks.
 As such, the CAP could result in minor odors related to compost application.
 However, the location of future compost application would be selected to be complimentary to existing development in the City and would be reviewed for site specific potential odor impacts to ensure that projects implemented in accordance with the CAP would not adversely affect a substantial number of people.
-In addition, Action BE-6.10 would expand the capture and utilization of biogas at the existing WPCF, which could result in minor odors.
-However, this action would only affect the existing cogeneration facility at the WPCF, and would not involve development of biogas facilities at additional or new locations within the City that could adversely affect a substantial number of people.
 Therefore, the CAP would not facilitate development that could create adverse odors, and there would be less-than-significant impacts related to odors exposure.